Working with Unaccompanied Asylum Seekers

 Spinning World (PSS) is a specialist psychological therapy service working with trauma and recovery.
 The aim of the service is to improve the mental and emotional well being of migrant and refugee Children and Young People;

-- Refer the child through for CLA medical (see Health care Assessment and Plans Procedure) and prepare the child for the questions and processes within the medical (e.g. questions they may be asked, can be quite intrusive);
+- Refer the child through for Cared for Children medical (see Health care Assessment and Plans Procedure) and prepare the child for the questions and processes within the medical (e.g. questions they may be asked, can be quite intrusive);

-- Social Worker to arrange an Interpreter to attend the CLA Medical;
+- Social Worker to arrange an Interpreter to attend the Cared for Children Medical;

 - The standard procedure is for all UASC to be sent for TB and other immunisation.
-This should be arranged within the CLA Medical and will be conducted at Alder Hey;
+This should be arranged within the Cared for Children Medical and will be conducted at Alder Hey;

 - Most children will be referred for digestive worms medication also, due to the potential infections picked up whilst travelling.